mrsandipandas/mrsandipandas.github.io/_posts/2025-09-14-genai-diffusion.md

 Although the results from both the teams look good, the teacher was mildly disappointed as she didn't get to see the creative part of all the students.
 So, she re-planned her teaching strategy for the two groups.
 This time, she didn’t just show them clean pictures of Bluey, spaceships, and the moon.
 Instead, she sprinkled magic dust over the images before showing them.
 This dust made the pictures look blurry and speckled, so the students had to guess and reason about what they were seeing.

-- For the *CNN team*, like earlier, the teacher revealed the dusty images through a cardboard keyhole, so they learned to recognize local features even in noisy conditions -- like spotting an ear or a wing despite the blur.
+- For the *CNN team*, like earlier, the teacher revealed the dusty images through a cardboard keyhole, so they learned to recognize local features even in noisy conditions &mdash; like spotting an ear or a wing despite the blur.
 - For the *Transformer team*, the teacher gave them dusty patches and asked them to talk to each other to figure out what each patch might represent.
 This taught them to share context and handle uncertainty together.

 ![Team dusty](/images/posts/2025-09-14-genai-diffusion-images/5.png)

-Later, when the teacher gave the final magic drawing challenge again -- she didn’t let them start on a clean sheet.
+Later, when the teacher gave the final magic drawing challenge again &mdash; she didn’t let them start on a clean sheet.
 Instead, she covered their papers with random dusty patterns and said:

 > “Now I’ll tell you a secret.
-Before you even start drawing, your brain has learned a special sketchbook from the dusty examples which you have seen -- a latent place where you imagine things before putting them on paper.
+Before you even start drawing, your brain has learned a special sketchbook from the dusty examples which you have seen &mdash; a latent place where you imagine things before putting them on paper.
 It’s like a magical notebook where ideas live as fuzzy shapes and feelings, waiting to become real pictures.”

 The students gasped.
 “So we will draw from our imagination?”